marcomc/ansible-role-homebrew-autoupdate/README.md

 This role has (not yet) a travis basic test (for github) only.

 ## Troubleshooting & Known issues
+in some circumstances using the option `homebrew_auto_update_enable_notification` might return the error `Error: undefined method '[]' for Formula:Class`.
+The issue is inconsistent.
+Need more investigations.

 ## Copyright
 Marco Massari Calderone (c) 2020